DJ Lord

 In addition to working with Public Enemy, DJ Lord tours solo as well as with Flavor Flav in his solo effort as well as with art exhibition Arts, Beats + Lyrics.
 He has also performed with rock band Confrontation Camp and TrillBass.
 In December 2014 he released his first solo album with 2MP (2 Much Posse) entitled “Eat The Rat” on Spit Digital.

 DJ Lord was also a member of Prophets of Rage.

-DJ Lord performed with Cypress Hill on their West Coast High Tour in Portland, Oregon in March 2019, and also performed a solo DJ set there before the other Cypress Hill members came to the stage.
+He continues to tour and perform with Cypress Hill, a role he has held since at least 2019.